-PAYMENTS: Music lessons are $30 per half hour lesson.
-Your payment will be calculated monthly, based on the number of weekdays in the month on which your lesson is scheduled.
+PAYMENTS: Music lessons are $30 per half-hour lesson.
+Your payment will be calculated monthly, based on the number of weekdays in the month your lesson is scheduled.
 Payment is due on the first of each month.
-After the 10th day if not paid, a $15 late fee will be applied.
+After the 10th day, if not paid, a $15 late fee will be applied.
 Cavod reserves the right to charge your card automatically if payment is not made by the 10th of the month.
-It is your responsibility to call the office to update any credit card information.
+You must call the office to update any credit card information.

 YOUR LESSON TIME is reserved for you every week, whether you use it or not.

-CANCELLATIONS & MAKE UPS: Cancellations must be reserved for emergency situations.
-No more than 4 cancellations for the school year.
-A student is entitled to a make-up lesson or account credit if they have cancelled with reasonable notice, the teacher must cancel, or Cavod is closed due to unforeseen circumstances such as weather.
-Make up lessons will be subject to the teacher’s availability.
-If the teacher cannot reschedule, a credit may be given if within the 4-cancellation policy.
+CANCELLATIONS & MAKE-UPS: Cancellations must be reserved for emergencies.
+No more than four cancellations for the school year.
+A student is entitled to a make-up lesson or account credit if they have canceled with reasonable notice, the teacher must cancel, or Cavod Academy is closed due to unforeseen weather.
+Make-up classes will be subject to the teacher’s availability.
+If the teacher cannot reschedule, a credit may be given within the four day-cancellation policy.
 No shows (canceling a lesson without sufficient time for the teacher to adjust their schedule) will be charged, with no make-ups.

-DROPPING LESSONS: The studio requires a written notice at least 4 weeks prior to discontinuing your lessons.
-You will be responsible for 4 weeks’ tuition from the date the studio receives notification via written document or email.
+DROPPING LESSONS: The studio requires written notice at least four weeks before discontinuing your lessons.
+You will be responsible for four weeks’ tuition from when the studio receives notification via written document or email.

 PRACTICE: Please treat practicing like other homework.
 Learning new skills is best served through consistency!
 Remember this is a training process built by consistent effort over time.
 Unprepared lessons cost the same as prepared ones, but their value is substantially compromised.